yohanis-tadese/My-Development-Setup/README.md

 `Diff decorations` set to `none`, remove decoration virtical line in vs code.

+# Version Control

+`Git` A distributed version control system widely used for tracking changes in source code during development.
+Platforms like GitHub, GitLab, and Bitbucket provide online repositories for hosting Git projects.
+[Link &rarr;](https://git-scm.com/downloads)

-### Online tool used in the developments
+# Online tool used in the developments

-# Color picker used in the development
+### Color picker used in the development

 `Color Zilla` With ColorZilla you can get a color reading from any point in your browser.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)

-# Image selector used in the development
+### Image selector used in the development

 `Unsplash` Unsplash is a photo discovery platform for free to use, high-definition photos.
 [Link &rarr;](https://unsplash.com/)

+# Popular technologies used in web development

-# Nodejs used in the development
+### Nodejs used in the development

 `Node Js` Developers use Node. js to create server-side web applications, and it is perfect for data-intensive applications since it uses an asynchronous, event-driven model.[Link &rarr;](https://nodejs.org/en/download)

-# MongoDB used in the development
+### MongoDB used in the development

 `MongoDB Comunity` The community version of our distributed document database provides powerful ways to query and analyze your data.[Link &rarr;](https://www.mongodb.com/try/download/community-kubernetes-operator)

 `MongoDB Shell` MongoDB Shell is an open source (Apache 2.0), standalone product developed separately from the MongoDB Server.[Link &rarr;](https://www.mongodb.com/try/download/shell)

-# Postman used in the development
+### Postman used in the development

 `HTTP response status codes` Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster..[Link &rarr;](https://www.postman.com/downloads/)

-# Express used in the development
+### Express used in the development

 `HTTP response status codes` HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
 Responses are grouped in five classes:.[Link &rarr;](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

+# AI tool used in the developments

+### Opean AI chatGPT

+`chatGpt` ChatGPT can produce both useful and unusable code.
+For best results, provide clear and detailed prompts..
+[Link &rarr;](https://chat.openai.com/)